 The Standard For Padparadscha Sapphires

-The term “padparadscha” is derived from the Singhalese word for aquatic lotus blossom, which has an unusual salmon color.
+The term “padparadscha” is derived from the Sinhalese word for aquatic lotus blossom, which has an unusual salmon color.
 Many agree that padparadschas straddle the color boundary between pink and orange.

 Padparadscha sapphires may be little known to the general public, but they are treasured by gemstone connoisseurs.
 Yet after decades of debate, collectors, dealers, and gemologists cannot agree on a uniform standard for the padparadscha color range.
 Points of contention include how pink or how orange these sapphires can be, and whether certain tones are too dark to qualify.
 Some padparadscha sapphires are not evenly salmon colored, but rather color zoned with pink and yellow.